-Permanent Supportive Housing (PSH) is long-term affordable housing with support services.
+Permanent supportive housing (PSH) is long-term affordable housing with support services.
 On a given night, HSH houses over 9,000 individuals in PSH.
 Some PSH is site-based in specific buildings, while other PSH units are located in scattered sites across the city.
-Learn more about HSH’s housing programs.
+Get more information about HSH’s housing programs and access an inventory broken out by housing and household type.

-Vacancies happen when tenant leaves a PSH unit.
+Vacancies happen when tenant leaves a PSH unit or when a new unit comes online.
 Tenants may move to other housing options, pass away, or, in rare cases, abandon their unit.
 HSH works with providers to minimize the number of vacancies and length of time that units are vacant.

-The second dashboard shows how many units have been vacant each month since October 2020.
+The second dashboard shows how many units have been vacant each month since January 2022.
 Use the “Reporting Period” slider to explore vacancy data in different time frames.
-Vacancy percentage data is available from December 2021 onwards.

 - The vacancy percentage is calculated by dividing the number of vacant site-based units by the total number of site-based PSH units in HSH’s portfolio.
 Use the toggle in the top right corner to switch between vacancy numbers and the vacancy percentage.